viniciuscva/viniciuscva/README.md

 My main areas of interest include: Artificial Inteligence, Deep learning, Natural language processing (NLP), Large language models (LLMs), Database systems, Data science, analytics and engineering and cloud computing.

-You can learn more about my professional background on my [LinkedIn page](https://www.linkedin.com/in/vinicius-alves-mm/).
+You can see more about my professional background on my [LinkedIn page](https://www.linkedin.com/in/vinicius-alves-mm/).